 There is no need for any preparation for this private ultrasound examination.

-The testicular screening will examine and evaluate your reproductive organs for any abnormality such as:
+The testicular screening test will examine and evaluate your reproductive organs for any abnormality such as:

 How is a testicular ultrasound done?